fedscornell/GlobalFoodDollar/Analysis/RegressionAnalysis/README.md

 - The [Stata dataset](https://github.com/FEDSCornell/GlobalFoodDollar/raw/master/Analysis/RegressionAnalysis/Data.zip) is developed for the regression analysis.

-- [STATA code](GFDRegression.do) can be used to replicate the regression analysis in table S4.
+- [Stata code](GFDRegression.do) can be used to replicate the regression analysis in table S4.

 #### Instructions: